sourcegraph/about/handbook/ce/comprehensive-demo-script.md

 31. Navigate back to demo.sourcegraph.com, and open the monitoring page.
 Give a two-sentence description of the feature, highlighting that it allows you to be alerted when new results for a particular query become available in your code base; highlight the utility for security concerns (not using an old library, for example).
 32. Create a new monitor, and quickly walk through setting it up.
 The contents are up to you; anything works so long as you can quickly build it on the fly.
 33. Pause and ask for final questions.

+### Outro
+34. Share your name again, and kick it back to the AE.